 As we have done in previous months this year, we are following our article on the Fourth Step of AA/NA with an article on the Fourth Tradition.
 We noted in our article on the Third Tradition that, while Tradition One and Tradition Two may have been somewhat related to their corresponding steps, this is not always the case.
 Nor is it the case here, as the Fourth Tradition has little to do with taking a searching a fearless moral inventory.
 That said, there may be something of a symbolic relationship between Step Four and Tradition Four if we are willing to look for one.

 Much as Step Four is the first step in which we begin cleaning our side of the street, the Fourth Tradition is largely about the need for groups to take responsibility for themselves.
 In this way, it is closely related to the Twelve Concepts for World Service (specifically Concept I and Concept III), which note that the power of AA lies within the groups.
-At the same time, both Concept I and Tradition Four also note that the fellowship’s collective conscience is at the heart of how these groups are run.
+At the same time, both Concept I and Tradition Four also note that the fellowship’s collective conscience is at the heart of how 12 step recovery programs are run.
 As we will show below, the collective conscience and the individual groups must work in harmony if AA, NA, and other similar groups are to prove effective recovery tools for those in need.

 In AA’s Twelve Steps and Twelve Traditions, the chapter covering Tradition Four is relatively short.
 Nonetheless, the very nature of the Fourth Tradition is such that some addicts and alcoholics will inevitably have varying opinions on how this tradition should be embraced.
 As per usual, we will discuss some of these interpretations below.
 First, however, we will look at how the Fourth Tradition is defined in the 12&12.

 As stated in the 12&12, Tradition Four is: